Filing a Credit Dispute

 To resolve any of the following types of discrepancies, you must contact the credit reporting agencies as we will be unable to assist you:

-Your dispute must be signed and in writing and include the following:
+Your dispute must be signed and in writing.
+It must include the following:

 - Sufficient information to identify the account that is in dispute, such as your name, address, telephone number and the account number that is in dispute